 We believe in using these elements to understand employees and influence their behavior change, creating a unique learning path that will adjust itself in real-time during the user’s journey.
 Why do we insist on gamification being only one element to drive cyber awareness success?
 Because the combination of adaptive learning, artificial intelligence, and gamification shows motivation increases over 25%.
 With students, the dropout rate is reduced by 26%.

-In conclusion, gamification is an important element in any kind of educational initiative, but becomes especially valuable in organizational training programs, where the user attention is overloaded and knowledge retention is critical to business continuity,
+In conclusion, gamification and the use of cyber security games are important elements in any kind of educational initiative, but become especially valuable in organizational training programs, where the user attention is overloaded and knowledge retention is critical to business continuity,